akd-io/pico8/picotron/drive/projects/cli/cli.md

       - `Added: picotron -home foo // to specify a home folder where config.txt / default drive is stored`
     - `0.1.1c`:
       - `Fixed: "picotron -home foo" host crashes when foo doesn't exist`
+- `picotron -gif_len n`
+  - Not tested yet.
+  - Presumably the length of recorded gifs.
+  - Unit of `n` is unknown.
+  - Found by `@_maxine_` on discord.
+  - Not mentioned in the [Changelog](https://www.lexaloffle.com/dl/docs/picotron_changelog.txt).
+  - It is currently unknown, when this argument was added.
+    - TODO: Analyze this using `strings` on the binaries in [`/picotron/versions/out/`](/picotron/versions/out/).
+- `picotron -use_system_rom`
+  - Functionality currently unknown.
+  - Found by `@_maxine_` on discord.
+  - Not mentioned in the [Changelog](https://www.lexaloffle.com/dl/docs/picotron_changelog.txt).
+  - It is currently unknown, when this argument was added.
+    - TODO: Analyze this using `strings` on the binaries in [`/picotron/versions/out/`](/picotron/versions/out/).

 ## Unimplemented CLI arguments